 The all-in-cost ceilings for ECB are reviewed from time to time.
-The following ceilings are valid until reviewed:
+The following ceilings are applicable upto March 31, 2012 and subject to review thereafter:

-Average Maturity Period All-in-cost Ceilings over 6 month LIBOR Three years and up to five years 300 basis points More than five years 500 basis points v) End-use a) ECB can be raised for investment [such as import of capital goods (as classified by DGFT in the Foreign Trade Policy), new projects, modernization/expansion of existing production units] in real sector - industrial sector including small and medium enterprises (SME), infrastructure sector and specified service sectors namely hotel, hospital, software in India.
-Infrastructure sector is defined as (i) power, (ii) telecommunication, (iii) railways, (iv) roads including bridges, (v) sea port and airport, (vi) industrial parks, (vii) urban infrastructure (water supply, sanitation and sewage projects), (viii) mining, exploration and refining and (ix) cold storage or cold room facility, including for farm level pre-cooling, for preservation or storage of agricultural and allied produce, marine products and meat.
+Average Maturity Period All-in-cost Ceilings over 6 month LIBOR Three years and up to five years 350 basis points More than five years 500 basis points v) End-use a) ECB can be raised for investment such as import of capital goods (as classified by DGFT in the Foreign Trade Policy), new projects, modernization/expansion of existing production units] in real sector - industrial sector including small and medium enterprises (SME), infrastructure sector and specified service sectors, namely, hotel, hospital, software in India.
+Infrastructure sector is defined as (i) power, (ii) telecommunication, (iii) railways, (iv) roads including bridges, (v) sea port and airport, (vi) industrial parks, (vii) urban infrastructure (water supply, sanitation and sewage projects), (viii) mining, exploration and refining and (ix) cold storage or cold room facility, including for farm level pre-cooling,

-\ for the respective currency of borrowing or applicable benchmark
+^{} for the respective currency of borrowing or applicable benchmark